 The Leonberger is a massively huge dog.
-In fact, some male Leonbergers can reach nearly 200 pounds in weight.
-This German dog breed has an ultra-dense coat necessarily for the harsh winters of the country.
-It’s a double coat, and like with any double coat, sheds heavily during some seasons.
+In fact, some male Leonbergers can reach nearly 200 pounds!.
+This German dog breed has an ultra-dense coat necessary for the harsh winters of the country.
+And like with any double coat, sheds heavily in seasons.

-On the bright side, the Leonberger is one of the fluffiest dog breeds we’ve found.
+On the bright side, the Leonberger is one of the fluffiest dog breeds there is.
 Owners describe their coats as lush and soft.
-They aren’t aggressive or overly energetic, so getting a daily hug out of them is a real possibility.
-Just be prepared to have a ton of fur stuck on your clothing at all times.
+Plus, they aren’t aggressive or overly energetic, so getting a daily hug out of them is a real possibility.

 13. Old English Sheepdog